dell/OpenManage-Enterprise/Plugins/Power Manager/README.md

 ## Power Manager Plugin Samples / Cookbooks

-Example cookbooks to perform use cases with respect to Power Manager Plugin related features
+Example cookbooks to perform use cases with respect to Power Manager Plugin related features within OpenManage Enterprise.

 ## Use Cases